foglienimatteo/Raytracing/README.md

 :---------------------------------:|
 ![](examples/earth_and_sun.png)

-Refer to the latest [stable documentation](https://cosmofico97.github.io/Raytracing/stable) for more examples.
+Refer to the latest [stable documentation](https://cosmofico97.github.io/Raytracing/stable) for explanation of the functions used.

-## Usage
+## Usage from the REPL

 You can use Raytracer both form bash line and Julia repl.
 From bash you just need to type
 ```bash
 ./Raytracer.jl